 Recycled beads were never meant to be bean bag filler.
-Most of them were once packing peanuts or packing blocks used in shipping boxes for electronic devices, computers, and other products.
-When they are used in bean bags, the beads do not produce even pressure on their neighbours, which makes the furniture soft, lumpy and otherwise uncomfortable.
+Most of them were once packing peanuts or packing blocks.
+Probably used in shipping boxes for electronic devices, computers, and other products.
+When used in bean bags, the beads do not produce even pressure on their neighbours.
+This makes the furniture soft, lumpy and otherwise uncomfortable.
 Also, they do not provide the same ergonomic support as virgin beads do.

-When you sit or lie on a bean bag chair or sofa, it should gently conform to the shape of your body.
+When you sit or lie on a bean bag chair with arms or a sofa, it should gently conform to the shape of your body.
 But after doing so, it should provide even resistance across all parts coming into contact with the cover.
 This is the whole point of bean bag furniture: comfortable support.
-With reused beads, you will find yourself sinking deep into the bean bag, and this does not only cause discomfort but may also cause pain, stiffness, and other medical symptoms.
+With reused beads, you will find yourself sinking deep into the bean bag.
+This does not only cause discomfort but may also cause pain, stiffness, and other medical symptoms.

 Another downside of recycled beads is that they do not hold their shape.
-In some cases, this cheap filling will become entirely flattened in a single month, and no one wants to sit on a hard, flat bean bag.
+In some cases, this cheap filling will become entirely flattened in a month.
+And no one wants to sit on a hard, flat bean bag.
 Any money you save on this filler is lost because you have to buy it two, three or even four times more frequently than virgin beads.